mdearif/SOEN-6841/LearningJournal.md

 * Quality Assurance - Quality assurance, or QA, is the methodical process of verifying products and services meet specified requirements.
 It comprises developing test plans, conducting testing, addressing issues, and defining quality standards in order to prevent errors.
 By focusing on process improvement and error prevention, quality assurance (QA) aims to consistently provide high-quality products and increase customer satisfaction.
 * Project Management OƯice(PMO) - An organization's project management standards, methods, and governance are established and maintained by a Project Management OƯice (PMO), a centralized department that guarantees alignment with strategic objectives and promotes project success.
 * Project Monitoring – Tracking performance, goals, and budgetary compliance are all part of project monitoring.
 It entails gathering, analyzing, and correcting data in order to guarantee project success and alignment with company objectives.
-* Project Schedule Deviation – DiƯerences between the projected and actual project timelines are referred to as project schedule deviations.
+* Project Schedule Deviation – Differences between the projected and actual project timelines are referred to as project schedule deviations.
 It entails assessing job completion accelerations or delays and putting corrective procedures in place to realign the project schedule.
 * Project Cost Deviation – Discrepancies between anticipated and actual project expenses are referred to as project cost deviations.
 In order to control expenses and maintain financial stability, it entails assessing budget overruns or savings and putting remedial measures into place.
 * Performance Indicators – Performance indicators are quantifiable measurements that help track development and pinpoint opportunities for improvement by assessing the eƯicacy and eƯiciency of projects or processes.
 * Project Metrics –Project metrics are quantitative assessments that support project management and decision-making by evaluating several project performance factors like progress, quality, cost, and schedule adherence.
-* Resource Utilization – Resource utilization pertains to the eƯective distribution and administration of accessible resources, including labor, supplies, and machinery, with the aim of optimizing output and reducing wastage throughout project implementation.
+* Resource Utilization – Resource utilization pertains to the effective distribution and administration of accessible resources, including labor, supplies, and machinery, with the aim of optimizing output and reducing wastage throughout project implementation.
 * Project Status Reports – In order to support stakeholder decision-making, project status reports provide updates on the state of the project, including key milestones, work performed, budget status, and deviations from the plan.
 * Earned Value Management (EVM) – A project management method called Earned Value Management (EVM) compares planned, earned, and actual values to track project success.
  This helps with forecasting and performance evaluation.
-* Purpose of Monitoring and control – Some of the purpose of project monitoring and control includes tracking progress, identifying deviations, and taking corrective actions to ensure project objectives are met eƯectively and eƯiciently.
+* Purpose of Monitoring and control – Some of the purpose of project monitoring and control includes tracking progress, identifying deviations, and taking corrective actions to ensure project objectives are met effectively and efficiently.
 * S Curve – An S curve graphically displays cumulative project performance over time, comparing planned progress with actual progress and aiding in tracking project performance.
 * Earned Value Analysis (EVA) - Earned Value Analysis (EVA) compares the planned value of work with actual progress and costs incurred, aiding project managers in assessing performance and making informed decisions.
 * Objectives of Earned Value Analysis (EVA) - The objectives of Earned Value Analysis (EVA) are to assess project performance, identify variances, forecast outcomes, and enable informed decision-making for project managers.
 * Work Breakdown Structure (WBS) - A work breakdown structure, or WBS, is a hierarchical method of breaking down project activities into smaller, easier-to-manage components.
 This makes resource allocation, planning, and organization easier.
-* Resource Leveling - In order to maximize project eƯiciency, resource leveling is a project management approach that modifies job schedules to balance resource demand, preventing overallocation or underutilization.
+* Resource Leveling - In order to maximize project efficiency, resource leveling is a project management approach that modifies job schedules to balance resource demand, preventing overallocation or underutilization.
 * Risk Monitoring - Risk monitoring involves systematically tracking identified risks, assessing their status, and implementing response plans to mitigate or address potential negative impacts on the project.
 * Schedule Optimization – Schedule optimization involves adjusting task sequences and resource allocations to minimize project duration and meet project objectives eƯiciently while maximizing resource utilization.

 ### Reflections on Case Study/course work:
 #### I read the book and some case studies related to the topics mentioned above.
 Below are the prime areas I focused on for this week: -
 * I explored various strategies for maintaining and improving quality standards in project deliverables through systematic processes and evaluations.
-* I investigated how a Project Management OƯice (PMO) establishes and upholds project management governance and standards.
+* I investigated how a Project Management Office (PMO) establishes and upholds project management governance and standards.
 * In order to guarantee project success, I also researched techniques for monitoring and assessing project progress, deviations, and performance indicators.
 * Examined ways to mitigate project schedule and cost deviations by analyzing them to determine how they aƯected project outcomes.
 * In order to evaluate the success of a project and pinpoint areas in need of development, I also looked at the application of performance indicators and project metrics.